 There is free parking in Broadfield Business Park at the offices of William Reed and Novo Nordisk.

-In addition there are spaces at KPMG and Bard Limited at Tilgate Forest Business Centre on the northbound side of the A23.
+In addition, there are spaces at KPMG and Bard Limited in the Tilgate Forest Business Centre on the northbound side of the A23.

 All the free parking options are signposted from the M23/A23 roundabout.